Chapter 21 80/20 win with pure logic

 @tag :unit

-test "Generating skip rebuy decision" do
+test "Generating skip decision" do

 assert Strategy.generate_decision(